 Limitations

-• Requires regularity for lasting effects
+• Requires consistency for lasting effects

 • Does not replace medical treatment for severe disorders